A Finite-Model-Theoretic View on Propositional Proof Complexity: Abstract

 \section{Abstract}

 We establish new, and surprisingly tight, connections between propositional proof complexity and finite model theory.
 Specifically, we show that the power of several propositional proof systems, such as Horn resolution, bounded-width resolution, and the polynomial calculus of bounded degree, can be characterised in a precise sense by variants of fixed-point logics that are of fundamental importance in descriptive complexity theory.
-Our main results are that \emph{Horn resolution} has the same expressive power as \emph{least fixed-point logic}, that \emph{bounded-width resolution} captures \emph{existential least fixed-point logic}, and that the \emph{polynomial calculus with bounded degree over the rationals} solves precisely the problems definable in \emph{fixed-point logic with counting}.
-By exploring these connections further, we establish finite-model-theoretic tools for proving lower bounds for the polynomial calculus over the rationals and over finite fields.
+Our main results are that \emph{Horn resolution} has the same expressive power as \emph{least fixed-point logic}, that \emph{bounded-width resolution} captures \emph{existential least fixed-point logic}, and that the \emph{monomial calculus with bounded degree over the rationals} solves precisely the problems definable in \emph{fixed-point logic with counting}.
+We also study the \emph{bounded-degree polynomial calculus}.
+Over the rationals, it captures fixed-point logic with counting if we restrict the bit-complexity of the coefficients.
+For unrestricted coefficients, we can only say that the bounded-degree polynomial calculus is at most as powerful as \emph{bounded variable infinitary counting logic}, but a precise logical characterisation of its power remains an open problem.\\ These connections between logics and proof systems allow us to establish finite-model-theoretic tools for proving lower bounds for the polynomial calculus over the rationals and also over finite fields.\\ \\ This is a corrected version of the paper (https://arxiv.org/pdf/1802.09377.pdf) published originally on January 23, 2019.